Resources: Guides

 To qualify, you must:

-- Have at least one child under the age of 6
+- Has at least one child under age 6 at the end of the tax year

 What else you should know: